'Learning period' for US commercial space regulations should be extended -US Sen. Cruz

 The law requires private space companies that send humans into space to have passengers sign "informed consent" documents acknowledging the absence of federal safety regulations.

+Cruz, the ranking member of the Senate Commerce Committee, represents Texas, where Elon Musk's space company SpaceX bases the development hub for its next-generation Starship rocket.

+The state's rural Van Horn region is where Jeff Bezos' Blue Origin launches tourists and researchers to the edge of space aboard the company's New Shepard rocket.

-Cruz is a senator of Texas, which is home to Elon Musk's SpaceX rocket launch company, which operates a testing facility and development, manufacturing and launch site in Texas.
-SpaceX is among space companies catering to wealthy customers willing to pay large sums of money to experience the exhilaration of supersonic rocket speed, microgravity and the spectacle of the Earth's curvature from space.
+SpaceX, Blue Origin and Virgin Galactic are the primary U.S. space companies catering to wealthy customers willing to pay large sums of money to experience the exhilaration of supersonic rocket speed, microgravity and the spectacle of the Earth's curvature from space.